 In sum, picture quality is more complex than just counting pixels or reading a spec sheet, and your best bet is to read reviews, such as those at CNET.
 Hopefully you can also get the chance to see a good TV in person along with someone who can explain why it's good.

-Extras beyond picture quality
+Considerations beyond size, price and picture quality

 Further reading: Best universal remotes